bhoomika078/tutedude_assignments/Assignment_1/README.md

 ```

 ## Task 2: Create a Personalized Greeting
-This program is designed to create a custom greeting by processing user names.
+This program is designed to create a custom greeting by processing user names[cite: 4, 5].

 ### Features:
 **User Input**: Takes the user's first name and last name as separate inputs.